-The Arlington school board holds a yearly public hearing at June meeting of the school board to discuss the proposed student fee policy.
+The Arlington school board holds a yearly public hearing of the school board to discuss the proposed student fee policy.
 Such public hearing followed review of the amount of money collected from students pursuant to, and the use of waivers provided in, the student fee policy for the upcoming school year.
 The foregoing student fee policy was adopted after such public hearing by a majority vote of the school board at an open public meeting in compliance with the public meetings laws.

-Appendix "1" to 2017-2018 Student Fees Policy of Arlington Public Schools
+Appendix "1" to 2023-2024 Student Fees Policy of Arlington Public Schools

-Additional Specification of Required Materials and Fees
+Additional Specification of Required Materials and Fees1

-Program General Description of Fee or Material \$ Amount of Fee (Anticipated or Maximum) or Specific Material Required Physical Education Appropriate clothing Tennis shoes and white socks, classes (non-specialized attire) running shorts, T-shirt Art classes and special Appropriate clothing Old shirt for painting; other clothing projects or events (non-specialized attire) which may get paint on it or otherwise be damaged.
-Music-Optional band Courses Musical instruments Musical instruments and accessories (Reeds, valve oil, drum sticks, lyres, flip folders, slide grease, reed guards, cleaning swabs, mouthpiece brushes, pad savers, ligatures, and a "gig bag", etc.) Limited instruments available for use by any student.
+Program General Description of Fee or Material \$ Amount of Fee (Anticipated or Maximum) 2 or Specific Material Required Elementary Program Physical Education classes Appropriate clothing (non-specialized attire) Tennis shoes and white socks, running shorts, T-shirt Art classes and special projects or events Appropriate clothing (non-specialized attire) Old shirt for painting; other clothing which may get paint on it or otherwise be damaged.
+Music-Optional band Courses Musical instruments Musical instruments and accessories (reeds, valve oil, drum sticks, lyres, flip folders, slide grease, reed guards, cleaning swabs, mouthpiece brushes, pad savers, ligatures, and a "gig bag", etc.) Limited instruments available for use by any student.
 Music -Optional Blue Notes Honor Choir Coordinating group attire Blue notes shirts and dark pants Classroom supplies General supplies, such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. Nonenecessary classroom supplies will be made available by the school.
 Students will be responsible for the replacement cost of damaged or lost supplies.
-Students are encouraged but not required to bring items from class supply lists Field Trips Transportation and admission costs of field trips None-costs of school sponsored, class-related field trips will be paid for by the school.
-Parents may be encouraged but not required to pay for field trip costs of up to \$5.00 per student for each field trip to defray costs.
-(With administrative approval, the requested donation may be up to \$100.00 for special field trips).
-Meals on field trips will be at the expense of the student.
-School lunches will be provided as needed for free-reduced lunch eligible students.
-Summer school courses Classes offered during the summer, or at night, if any \$25 to \$200 per class.
-Copies Use of school copiers (except for one copy of the student file, which will be provided without charge).
-Ten cents (.10) per page when charges apply.
+Students are encouraged but not required to bring items from class supply lists.